Expert Tips For Traveling To Europe For More Fun, Less Stress

 • For extra security, consider a Virtual Private Network (VPN) for a more secure online experience.
 VPNs encrypt your data and shield your online activity from others.
 Do an online search for VPNs to learn more and read reviews of options.

-• Put your phone in airplane mode while in Europe to minimize the time your phone may be using data.
+• Put your phone in airplane mode while in Europe to minimize the time it uses data.
 Using your devices only on Wi-Fi may minimize additional expenses.

 • Make sure to run software updates on your devices before leaving home.
 Turn off automatic updates from your devices while away to minimize spending money on data.